Layer_3 (7)

 Ep 81: (GH) Release Control

-If a characteristic of a deep disciple is releasing control, why do we struggle to do just that, especially when attempting to control so many aspects of our lives often results in anxiety, fear, or even depression?
-In this raw episode, Brian and Kyle explore "control" related to mental and spiritual illness, our tendency to inhibit our healing, and the power of lament in our journey to experience trust and security in our relationship with God.
+If a characteristic of a deep disciple is releasing control, why do we struggle to do just that, especially when attempting to control so many aspects of our lives, which often results in anxiety, fear, or even depression?

 Ep 82: Confessions of a Deconstructing Lifelong Christian